OFFIS-mosaik/mosaik/docs/ecosystem/index.rst

        form the mosaik ecosystem.

 Mosaik-core without any connected simulators doesn't do much.
 This is why we provide some simple and free simulators so that it is possible to start with a working Smart-Grid simulation.
 These simulators belong to a part of mosaik's ecosystem called |mosaik| ``mosaik-components``.

-Mosaik is developed following the “lean and mean” principle.
+Mosaik is developed following the "lean and mean" principle.
 That means that we try to keep the software as simple as possible in order to keep it efficient and easy to maintain.
 In order to make it easier to set up and run experiments with mosaik we provide some tools that help building scenarios, connecting simulators or to visualize and analyze the simulation results.
 These tools are located in the |mosaik| ``mosaik-tools``-library.

 ---------------------------------